Isamu Akasaki: Professional record

 He continued working as a Professor Emeritus of Nagoya University, Professor of Meijo University from 1992.
 He was also the Director of the Research Center for Nitride Semiconductors at Meijo University since 2004.
 He also worked as a Research Fellow at Akasaki Research Center of Nagoya University from 2001.

+Personal life

+He and his wife Ryoko lived in Nagoya, and the couple had no children.

 Death

-Akasaki died of pneumonia, on April 1, 2021, aged 92.
+Akasaki died from pneumonia at a hospital in Nagoya on April 1, 2021, at the age of 92.